The-Dream: Legal issues

-Nash was arrested in June 2013 in Newport Beach, California for an alleged domestic violence incident, but his girlfriend Lydia Nam declined to press charges.

 Nash was arrested on May 7, 2014, on charges of felony assault and strangulation, reckless endangerment and child endangerment against his then-pregnant girlfriend Lydia Nam for his alleged actions on April 4, 2013, while they were staying at the Plaza Hotel in New York.
-Nash was cleared of charges, including felony assault and strangulation, at a brief appearance in Manhattan Criminal Court.
+Prosecutors dismissed charges at a brief appearance in Manhattan Criminal Court.

+"After a thorough investigation, we have determined that we cannot prove this case beyond a reasonable doubt", Prosecutor Jacqueline Cornell said.

+On June 4, 2024, Nash was accused of rape, sexual battery, and sex trafficking by his former protégée, Chanaaz Mangroe, through a lawsuit filed in the United States District Court for the Central District of California.
+Nash denied her accusations in a statement to The New York Times, describing them as "untrue and defamatory."